open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Race Deployment

-At the start of each Mission, the players will be required to place their cars on the table before the first round starts.
-Players roll-off then alternate placing their cars as instructed by the mission.
+At the start of each mission, the players will be required to place their cars on the table before the first round starts.
+Players roll-off then alternate placing their cars.
+The first player places a car touching, but behind, the starting line.
+The second car is then placed one inch behind the starting line, the next is placed 2 inches behind the start line and so on.
+The cars must be placed facing forward across the start line but may otherwise be placed anywhere along it.

 #### Finishing a Race